python/cpython/Doc/library/decimal.rst

 places and need to be rounded.
 Others are not supposed to have excess digits and need to be validated.
 What methods should be used?

-A. The :meth:`~decimal.Decimal.quantize` method rounds to a fixed number of decimal places.
+A. The :meth:`~Decimal.quantize` method rounds to a fixed number of decimal places.
 If the :const:`Inexact` trap is set, it is also useful for validation:

    >>> TWOPLACES = Decimal(10) ** -2       # same as Decimal('0.01')